 Image 1: BOM

-Now, this is just a small example with legendary figures.
+Now, this is just a small example of legendary figures.
 However, the categories, BOM level, part numbers, and part descriptions are genuine.
 Moreover, they should be the first thing to consider when preparing a bill of materials.

 Difference between EBOM and MBOM